The New Jersey Department of Health (NJDOH) announced waivers to ease the great stress on the NJ medical marijuana program due to the Coronavirus.

 The advent of the Coronavirus has made it exceedingly difficult for patients to obtain their NJ medical marijuana (or medical cannabis).
 People have reported waiting online for hours in uncomfortable situations.
 Patients with issues such as Irritable Bowel Syndrom (IBS) have been denied access to the bathrooms.

 The Breakwater dispensary in Cranbury and the Harmony Dispensary in Secaucus have been forced to close for at least a day.
 It was likely due to the excess traffic they received.
 Harmony is now only doing curbside delivery, it seems.

 “During these unprecedented times, it is our mission to deliver the highest quality medical cannabis to our patients as safely and conveniently as possible.
 Harmony has temporarily closed our retail store until further notice.
 And is preparing to launch a curbside pickup option for patients,” their website reads.

 The amount of patients in New Jersey’s medical marijuana program has jumped from around 71,000 to now including 73,000 patients.

 Officials labeled Coronavirus as an official “pandemic” recently.

 While not much has happened recently, that is likely due to the pending lawsuits regarding the state medical marijuana dispensaries.
-And because the Cannabis Regulatory Commission is supposed to take over from the NJDOH, it makes sense there have not been any major announcements in some months.
+The Cannabis Regulatory Commission is supposed to take over from the NJDOH.
+So it makes sense that there have been no major announcements in some months.